Anisia94/HelloWorld/README.md

 ## Usage

 To start developing and executing automated test cases we need to go through 2 phases:  **Recording and Playback**.
 These approaches are used to mock external dependencies (called webservices and stored procedures) and then used them in our tests.

-Our purpose is to test the logic of the application, not the ??
+ Firstly,

+## Setup the projects
+Firstly, we have to download the application in witch the automated tests will be written:

+1. Clone the [U4A_AUT](https://git.gcio.unicredit.eu/RO23/U4A_AUT) repository from GitLab
+2. Import the project in Intellij IDEA as a maven project

- Firstly, we need to have the application we test, up and running locally.
+Secondly, we need to have the application we test, up and running locally:

+1. Clone all three modules [U4A_WEB](https://git.gcio.unicredit.eu/RO23/U4A_WEB), [U4A_CMN](https://git.gcio.unicredit.eu/RO23/U4A_CMN) and [U4A_PLF](https://git.gcio.unicredit.eu/RO23/U4A_PLF) repositories from GisoLab
+2. Run the following command in U4A-WEB/source/U4A-EBA-ADV-MVN using git bash:
+    'clean install -Dmaven.test.skip=true -Dliberty'

 ### 1. Recording

 In this phase, we'll launch the U4A application locally and execute each test case manually in order to record all the webservices and SP called.
-These mocks will be used in the playback mode.
+These mocks will be used in the playback phase.
 We have to navigate to U4A-WEB/source/U4A-EBA-ADV-EAR directory and execute in bash the following maven command:

    `mvn clean install -DautRec -Dliberty`

-After that we have to launch the application server using :
+After that, we have to launch the application server using :

    `mvn liberty:run-server -Pliberty,development`

-The webservices recording is performed using several running wiremock servers, which will create stub mappings while we send requests to webservices.
+The recording of webservices is performed using several running wiremock servers, which will create stub mappings while we send requests to webservices.
 Basically, the servers will capture a collection of responses from the real services, which we'll use offline in our tests.

-To launch the webservices we have to run the [src/test/resources/recording_wiremock.bat](recording_wiremock.bat) and then execute the tests manually.
+To launch the servers we have to run the [src/test/resources/recording_wiremock.bat](recording_wiremock.bat) and then we have to execute the tests manually.
 The recordings are stored in [src/test/resources/recorded_webservices](recorded_webservices).

 Additionally and mandatory, for each test, we have to process the recorded webservices to substitute the containing dates with placeholders.
 This step is necessary because we have to